> Ashley Hutchings and The Albion Band > Songs > The Albion Dance Band: Old Sir Simon the King

 Old Sir Simon the King

-Words anon. from Thomas d'Urfey's Wit and Mirth: or Pills to Purge Melancholy 1719-1720.
-Tune anon. from The Division Violin 1685 and Humphry Salter's The Genteel Companion 1683
+Words anon. from Thomas d’Urfey’s Wit and Mirth, or Pills to Purge Melancholy 1719-1720.
+Tune anon. from The Division Violin 1685 and from Humphry Salter’s The Genteel Companion 1683.

-This was performed by the Albion Dance Band (Shirley Collins, Eddie Upton, vocals; John Rodd, concertina; John Sothcott, recorder; Philip Pickett, curtal; Simon Nicol, guitar; Ashley Hutchings, bass guitar; Michael Gregory, drums) in a BBC radio session recorded on 22 July 1976.
+The Albion Dance Band (Shirley Collins, Eddie Upton, vocals; John Rodd, concertina; John Sothcott, recorder; Philip Pickett, curtal; Simon Nicol, guitar; Ashley Hutchings, bass guitar; Michael Gregory, drums) sang Old Sir Simon the King in a BBC radio session recorded on 22 July 1976.
 It was published in 1998 on the CD The BBC Sessions.
-Another 1976 live recording of unknown origin is on The Guv'nor Vol. 2.
+Another 1976 live recording of unknown origin is on the Ashley Hutchings anthology The Guv’nor Vol. 2.
 It has a nice introduction by Shirley and is sung a bit slower than the BBC version.

 Lyrics